-Wikipedia defines an Architect as a licensed individual who leads a design team in the planning and design of buildings and participates in the oversight of the building construction.
+An Architect is a licensed individual who leads a design team in the planning and design of buildings and participates in the oversight of the building construction.
 The word “architect” comes from the Latin word, ‘architectus’, which in turn is derived from Greek ‘arkhitekton’ (arkhi – chief + tekton – builder).
 In its broadest sense, an Architect is a person who translates a user’s requirements into a built environment.

 Architects are trained in many areas, from historic preservation to structural engineering.
 Like doctors and lawyers, Architects have completed university programs and lengthy internships, and have passed rigorous exams in order to be licensed.
-In India, ‘B.Arch.’ designates an Architect and s/he should be registered with the Council Of Architecture to be able to practise.
+In India, an Architect is required to have completed a 5 year Bachelor of Architecture course (B.Arch.) and s/he should be registered with the Council Of Architecture to be able to practise.

 To design a shelter: Providing for the spatial and shelter needs of people by the creative organisation of materials and components in a land- or city-scape while dealing with mass, space, volume, form, texture, structure, light, shadow and materials.